bretmullinix/python-for-beginners/t3-object-oriented-programming/readme.md

          Also, notice how this line has the same number of indentions as the method constructor.
          This indicates that the method belongs to the class just like the constructor.
-Or another way you could tell the method belonged to the class is that the method was intented one more tab compared to the **Address:** line.
+Or another way you could tell the method belonged to the class is that the method was indented one more tab compared to the **Address:** line.
 The **Address:** line is called the **class declaration**.